Research Robots Humanoid Applications Industries Technology Contact

 Parallel Kinematics

-Unlike serial arms, the end-effector is connected to the base by multiple kinematic chains.
-This distributes the load, increases stiffness, and minimizes moving mass for rapid acceleration.
+Unlike traditional arms, the end-effector links to the base via multiple chains.
+This spreads the load, boosts rigidity, and slashes moving mass for lightning-fast moves.

 Fixed Motor Base

-The heavy motors are mounted on the stationary frame, not the moving arm.
-This drastically reduces inertia, allowing the robot to achieve G-forces that would damage standard articulated robots.
+Heavy motors are bolted to the stationary frame, not the moving arm.
+This slashes inertia dramatically, letting the robot pull off G-forces that would wreck standard articulated robots.

 Parallelogram Linkage